 It can be used at the home office and also at mid-level organizations for backup with the data redundancy option.
 Data protection is based on AI that protects against ransomware and malware attacks.

-The QNAP 4Bay TS-451D2 NAS offers plenty of storage space for both home and small business use.
-Users can save, share and archive files.
+The QNAP offers plenty of storage solutions for both home and small business use.
+Users can save, share, and archive files.

-Business users or small organizations can connect locally or remotely for seamless access to work files as it features a 2.0 GHz dual-core processor that can be scaled up to 2.9 GHz.
+Business users or small organizations can connect locally or remotely for seamless access to work files.

 Home users can enjoy a high-quality multimedia experience with 4K HDMI 2.0 direct streaming and output.
 Third-party cloud storage integrations allow you to connect your existing cloud storage.